teikmeout/react_to-do/README.md

  4. As a User, I expect the tasks should be sorted by complete/incomplete, and always be sorted by date/time.
  5. As a User, I should be able to delete any completed tasks.
  5. As a User, my tasks should persist, such that my previous tasks should display upon each visit.

+##How to Get Started
+1. Fork this repo.
+2. Clone your new repo
+3. Add a new remote to receive updates: `git remote add upstream git@github.com:ga-wdi-exercises/react_to-do.git`

 ## Licensing
  1. All content is licensed under a CC­BY­NC­SA 4.0 license.